 People who regularly play nondigital games — such as card or board games — score better on memory and thinking tests in their 70s than those who do not, according to a recent study out of the University of Edinburgh in Scotland.

 And here is even better news: Those who suddenly increased game playing during their 70s also were more likely to maintain certain cognitive skills.
 So, it’s never too late to dust off your copy of Monopoly, or to learn bridge.

-For the study, which was published in The Journals of Gerontology, psychologists tested more than 1,000 people beginning at age 70 in the following skills:
+For the long-term study, which was published in The Journals of Gerontology, psychologists tested more than 1,000 people born in 1936 beginning at age 70 in the following skills:

 - Thinking speed